triton-inference-server/perf_analyzer/genai-perf/README.md

   in each output.
 This is only used when output-tokens-mean is provided, >= 1.
 * `--output-tokens-mean-deterministic`: When using `--output-tokens-mean`, this flag can be set to improve precision by setting the minimum number of tokens equal to the requested number of tokens.
-This is currently supported with the Triton service-kind.
+This is currently supported with Triton.
 Note that there is still some variability in the requested number of output tokens, but GenAi-Perf attempts its best effort with your model to get the right number of output tokens.
 * `--prefix-prompt-length <int>`: The number of tokens to include in each